tanutarou/CarND-Behavioral-Cloning-P3/writeup_report.md

 I gave a lot of thought to it and I found the sentences as bellow in project page.
 > Keep in mind that training images are loaded in BGR colorspace using cv2 while drive.py load images in RGB to predict the steering angles.

 I didn't know it.
 So the model was trained well in BGR colorspace.
 But the model predicted in RGB colorspace.
-It was the reason of my model's fail.
+It was the reason of my model's failure.

 I fixed this problem and run the simulator.
-My car is fail at this curve(below).
+My car failed at this curve(below).

 ![alt text][difficult]

-To combat this, I add batch normalization layers for my model and collect data for this curve more.
+To combat this, I added batch normalization layers for my model and collected data for this curve more.
 At the end of the process, the vehicle is able to drive autonomously around the track 1 and 2 without leaving the road.
 I show the mean squared error graph in the training process as bellow.